 The next step in the procedure requires the analyst to identify the subjects and predicates of the two statements in order to determine the argument form.
 In this case, the argument fits the form ‘a is X, because a is Y‘, which means it should be characterized as a first-order predicate argument (abbreviated as ‘1 pre’).

 Unauthorized downloading (a) is not theft (X), because unauthorized downloading (a) does not deprive the original owner of the use of an object (Y)

-The traditional name of first-order predicate arguments is derived from the so-called ‘lever’ of the argument, the linguistic formulation of the specific relationship between the predicates X and Y (see Wagemans, 2019).
-In this example, the fact that it does not deprive the original owner of the use of an object (Y) functions as a criterion for legally qualifying it as not being theft (X).
-We can thus label the argument as an ‘argument from criterion’, which is represented in the Periodic Table of Arguments by the symbol Cr.
+The systematic name provides the analyst with important information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism (see Wagemans 2019).
+In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. A fitting keyword for describing this relationship is ‘criterion’, for the fact that something does not deprive the original owner of the use of an object (Y) functions as a criterion for legally qualifying it as not being theft (X).

 The example is taken from a comment on an article published on techdirt.com on 05.04.2010.